 CORE COURSE OUTLINE.
 Visit our learning events programme to see full details of our future workshops, conference and seminars.

 Foster carers are increasingly being asked to care for a parent and their child during care proceedings, and to contribute towards the assessment of parenting capacity.
 This type of arrangement is complex, involving different tasks and responsibilities.
 This course will consider the foster carer's key role in providing parent and child arrangements and ensuring successful outcomes for children.
 It will also provide clarity about the role of the agency and the supervising social worker in monitoring, reviewing, evaluating and supporting foster carers, whilst making certain that practice is transparent and compliant with the law.
-Participants will receive a copy of Parent and child fostering by Paul Adams and Elaine Dibben.

 Who should attend?